Skip to Main Content

 Anyone affiliated with CWRU can share their work in Scholarly Commons, and library staff can assist you in determining whether you have appropriate rights to do so.
 Note: The School of Law has their own Scholarly Commons repository to showcase Law faculty, staff, and student scholarship.

 Throughout the publishing process, your article will go through several editing processes that create different versions of your article.
-When you publish with a journal, you and your co-authors will often be allowed by your publisher to do certain things (like share an article in your institutional repository) only with certain versions of your article, so it is important to understand the different versions of your article.
+You and your co-authors will often be allowed by your publisher to do certain things (like share an article in your institutional repository) only with certain versions of your article, so it is important to understand the different versions of your article.

 • Submitted Version: the article manuscript that was submitted to the publisher that have not undergone peer review or other editing processes a.k.a. preprint, pre-refereed print, author’s original draft.